46745246/Data-Science/README.md

 ### Portfolio 5: Airbnb Price Prediction

-- **Objective:** Develop a predictive model to estimate Airbnb listing prices using structured property and host data.
+- **Objective:** Develop a predictive model to estimate Airbnb listing prices using structured property and host data in a group of 3.
 - **Process:**
    - Conducted EDA to identify patterns in pricing, availability, reviews, and property characteristics.
    - Cleaned the data, addressed missing values, and removed redundant features to improve model reliability.